husio/python-sqlite3-backup/README.rst

 Sqlite3 backup function implementation for Python sqlite3 module
 ================================================================

 Single function that allows to save any sqlite3 database into file.
-See the [C API docs](http://www.sqlite.org/c3ref/backup_finish.html) for more info.
+See the `Sqlite3 C API docs`_ for more info.

 Build and installation
 ----------------------